BhavanaThedla/Sales-Insights/README.md

 --> Created this report by downloading the csv data to MySQL and transformed into tabular form.

---> Uploaded the data to Power BI and transformed some data, types and some of columns in the data.
+--> Uploaded the data to Power BI and apply some transformations to the data.

 --> Visualized the data in the PowerBI for analysis.